Headaches and Hair Loss: Causes, Symptoms, and Solutions

 Diagnostic tests may include:

-This helps pinpoint the exact cause and create a tailored treatment plan.
+This combined approach helps pinpoint the exact cause and create a tailored treatment plan, often in collaboration with a neurologist or dermatologist when needed.

 Comparing Symptoms by Cause